Colorado Search & Rescue Groups Warn Hikers Against Relying Solely On Your Cellphone After Hiker Ignores Calls

 SUMMIT COUNTY, Colo.
 (CBS4) – Search and rescue crews say relying on your cellphone when you’re alone in the backcountry can be risky.
-As the winter season kicks off, they’re reminding those headed outside, there are many ways you can prepare.
+As the winter season kicks off, they’re reminding those headed outside that there are many ways you can prepare.

 “Number one is you can’t change your voicemail if you don’t have access to a cell tower, and if you leave your phone on in the backcountry, and you don’t have access to a cell tower you eat up battery life very, very quickly.
 So, our recommendation is as soon as you leave the trailhead, either turn your phone off or place it in airplane mode,” said Pitman.